-Implicit in the allocation of the land by the previous Local Plan Inquiry Reporter and within previous drafts of the Local Plan, is acceptance that the site is suitable for development.
-Nevertheless we have assessed the proposal against current policy used for considering new development.
+We have assessed the proposal against current Local Development Plan policy used for considering new development.
 Having undertaken that assessment we have concluded that the site is suitable for development and that it should be included in the list of development sites required to be prepared by the LDP Reporter.